Lucy Russell, Countess of Bedford: Career

 In August 1616 she was with the court at Woodstock Palace, the only countess present, when George Villiers was created Viscount Buckingham.
 She visited Anne of Denmark at Nonsuch Palace in July 1617.
 In 1617 she was godmother of Elizabeth Gordon, daughter of Sir Robert Gordon of Gordonstoun and Louisa Gordon whose mother Geneviève Petau de Maulette is said to have taught French to Elizabeth of Bohemia.
 The other godparents were the Earl of Hertford and Jean Drummond, Countess of Roxburghe.

 Roxburghe was dismissed from the queen's court soon after this christening, and Bedford seems to have absented herself at this time in sympathy with her friend.
 She wrote to her friend Lady Cornwallis that Roxburghe's absence in Scotland "makes me perfectly hate the court".

 Anne of Denmark had a nosebleed at Oatlands in September 1618 that confined her to bed and disrupted her travel plans.
 Bedford thought it had weakened her, and she appeared "dangerously ill".
 Bedford wrote to Lady Cornwallis that she would now be more often at court because of the queen's illness than she had intended.

 Prominent as she was, both Bedford and her husband had serious financial problems throughout their lives.
 In 1618 she transferred her shares in the Bermuda Company to the Marquess of Hamilton.
-Lady Bedford reportedly had debts of £50,000 in 1619, apart from the Earl's massive indebtedness.
+Lady Bedford reportedly had debts of £50,000 in 1619, apart from the Earl's massive indebtedness, and despite a royal grant of duties from sea coal, made plans to sell lands inherited from her father and brother, including Coombe Abbey.

 The court physician Théodore de Mayerne noted she had "podagra" or gout.
-In 1619 he treated her for the smallpox that blinded her in one eye, and in 1620 treated her for depression which he recorded as "hypochondriacus".
+In 1619 he treated her for the smallpox that blinded her in one eye, and gave her a prescription to treat the scarring on her face.
+In 1620, he treated her for depression which he recorded as "hypochondriacus".

 Lucy, Countess of Bedford died in the same month as her husband, May 1627.
 None of their children survived infancy.

+Portrait medal

+Around the year 1625, Lady Bedford commissioned a portrait medal from Nicholas Briot.
+The oval medal show her in profile wearing a coronet and a feathered aigrette jewel.
+The reverse has a snake catching its tail or protecting its head, an "ouroboros".
+Bedford may have been introduced to Briot by the royal physician Theodore Turquet de Mayerne.
+A silver example of the medal came to light in 1981 and is held by the Fitzwilliam Museum, Cambridge.